nebulasio/WebExtensionWallet/README.md

 ```

 #### 3.2 Using NebPay SDK

+Please refer to Dapp Example [SuperDictionary](https://github.com/15010159959/super-dictionary) to learn how to use this extension.

 When developing your Dapp page, you can also use [NebPay SDK](https://github.com/nebulasio/nebPay) to communicate with ExtensionWallet.
 Just as the example below.